03 Sep How to help your dog overcome their fears

 Remove the trigger

 This can be more or less difficult depending on the type of fear your dog experiences.
 For example, if your dog is afraid of the vacuum cleaner, keep them secured in another room while you vacuum.
 If your dog is afraid of strangers, try your best to reduce encounters with strangers.
 This can be achieved by not inviting people round the house too often and walking your dog in less frequented places.
-You’ll be able to work on reintroducing the trigger calmly at a later date.
+You’ll be able to work on reintroducing the trigger calmly at a later date with the support of a qualified dog behaviourist.

 It’s also important not to share in your dog’s fear.
 This is especially important if your dog fears other dogs or strangers.
 Instead of panicking, remain calm, ignore their behaviour and distract them with treats or play.